jeremytammik/tbc/a/2044_entitle_license.md

 <img src="img/flexnet_licence_2.jpg" alt="Flexnet license" title="Flexnet license" width="496"/> <!-- Pixel Height: 430 Pixel Width: 496 -->
 </center>

-i think the idea of using the domain is the right way to go I think Rushforth tools use this approach.
+I think the idea of using the domain is the right way to go I think Rushforth tools use this approach.
 The below text is from the licencing section of Rushforth website, see enterprise licences at the bottom.

 Summary: